DerGuru/The-Resonant/Chapters/P2-09 - Weight of the Day.md

 “Restraint is a shape too,” RAE said, "and it leaves fewer fingerprints."

 Milo tilted his head.
-“You hear that at night, L—”
+“You hear that at night, L - ”

 “Floor,” Lina said quickly, stealing it with a fingertip tap.
 “I hear *people*.
 I hear him not sleeping.”
 She looked at Jason.
 “You’re allowed to need help, you know.
 It’s not a moral failure.”